pingcap/docs-cn/tidb-in-kubernetes/minikube-tutorial.md

+---
+title: Deploy TiDB in the Minikube Cluster
+summary: Learn how to deploy TiDB in the minikube cluster.
+category: how-to
+---

-# Deploy TiDB in the minikube cluster
+# Deploy TiDB in the Minikube Cluster

 This document describes how to deploy a TiDB cluster in the [minikube](https://kubernetes.io/docs/setup/minikube/) cluster.